Tawfic-AB/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2- A C program that prints the alphabet in lowercase, followed by a new line, using only the putchar function twice.

 3- A C program that prints the alphabet in lowercase, and then in uppercase, followed by a new line, using only the putchar function twice.

+4- A C program that prints all the alphabet in lowercase except q and e, followed by a new line, using only the putchar function twice.